Special Educational Needs and Disabilities (SEND)

 Emotional and family support

-We have a full time Care, Guidance and Support Leader, Berni Miller, who monitors and supports individual children whenever Berni Miller, a child, other member of staff or a parent feels there is a need.
+We have a full time Care, Guidance and Support Leader, Mrs Miller, who monitors and supports individual children whenever Mrs Miller, a child, other member of staff or a parent feels there is a need.
 This could be support with building confidence, friendships, anxiety problems or to help a child through a difficult or stressful period such as bereavement, family split or a the ill health of a family member.
-Berni Miller will work with both children and their families to offer an enhanced amount of support across a range of issues.
+Mrs Miller will work with both children and their families to offer an enhanced amount of support across a range of issues.

 All children in school receive support to help them achieve and make progress.
 Children with additional needs are expected to make the same rate of progress as all other children and support will be offered where appropriate to help them to achieve this progress.
 All children’s academic progress is tracked regularly and this tracking is used to identify needs and deploy support for children’s learning.